Turnstyles/the-plot-garden-design/README.md

 by the existing content, and artwook, but if they are in full on write mode they can keep going

-Eventually new story options, cards, decks and dynamics might come put and they might want to purchase them to start up a new plot in the same story.
+Eventually new story options, cards, decks and dynamics might come out then they might want to purchase them to start up a new plot in the same story

 Or they might want to start a new story with new characters and pay another $10

+Todo
+create some draggable character tokens on a map create some other map elements; graveyard gate tombstone, mailbox pier
+a deck of typed cards from dark cults tie to the wysiwyg a go postgres service on heroku register => login => choose character => invite others => play

+on a turn you can move, do commands (search, hide), play narrative cards and write

+payment interface
+company  identity and site